 - Private sector expenditure 2014 (43.5%)

-Thailand has been able to overhaul it’s entire healthcare system through their universal health coverage system that was adopted in early 2001.
-Thailand became the first non G-8 nation to implement such a comprehensive healthcare system overhaul.
+Medical tourism to Bangkok and Phuket Thailand has helped overhaul its entire healthcare system through their universal health coverage system that was adopted in early 2001.
+Thailand became the first non G-8 nation to implement such a comprehensive health care system overhaul.
 The UC or universal care system replaced the previously designed system primarily to help bring better access to the millions of lower income earners throughout the country.

 Best Doctors in Thailand